olumidesan/roi-screenshot/README.md

 ## How to Use
   1. After installing the requirements, simply run the script in the folder you want the screenshot to be saved.
   2. Once the script starts, your terminal will minimize automatically, so as to allow you select the area you want to screenshoot.
-  3. Click the edges of the area in the following order: top-left, top-right, bottom-left, bottom-right.
+  3. **Click** the edges of the area in the following order: top-left, top-right, bottom-left, bottom-right.
 (Note that it's not a bounding box--there's no dragging, only clicking of the edges)
-  4. Your terminal returns with a message confirming the successful creation of the screenshot.
+  4. After clicking the bottom-right, your terminal returns with a message confirming the successful creation of the screenshot.